-I listened. and heard the cry of the Man-God for love.
+I listened, and heard the cry of the Man-God for love.

 Master of life. help me to understand! -Marion F. Palmer.
+Reasons for Child Labor

 Under a West Palm Beach dateline of November 24, 1935, the Miami Herald published the follow-